inmyth/mmm-java/docs/VER_LOG.md

 ## Version History

+v.0611
+- working on fullfixed and partial
+- RLORder.fromOfferCreate(Transaction txn) seemed to create wrong direction.
+I flipped it and also flipped yukiPct.

 v.0610
 - websocket or network problem will cause system.exit(1) .
 This way supervisord will catch it and restart the bot.